ITPLMobilePlugins/FoodLogiQ/README.md

 ## FoodLogiQ
-For this project, we created REST APIs for create, read, delete and list commands utilizing events as well as providing an easy way to build and deploy this within docker container (or docker compose).
+For this project, we created REST APIs for create, read, delete and list commands utilizing events as well as providing an easy way to build and deploy this within docker container.

 ## Prerequistics
 1.Install Docker Desktop